-The Tangguh PSC extension agreement was signed in Jakarta today by Arifin Tasrif, Indonesia’s Energy and Mineral Resources Minister, Dwi Soetjipto, Chairman of SKK Migas (Indonesia’s upstream oil & gas regulatory body), Kathy Wu, bp regional president, Asia Pacific gas & low carbon energy, and representatives of the Tangguh partners.
-The signing was witnessed by Anja-Isabel Dotzenrath, bp executive vice president, gas & low carbon energy.
+The Tangguh PSC extension agreement was signed in Jakarta today by Arifin Tasrif, Indonesia’s Energy and Mineral Resources Minister; Dwi Soetjipto, Chairman of SKK Migas (Indonesia’s upstream oil & gas regulatory body); Kathy Wu, bp regional president Asia Pacific, gas & low carbon energy; and representatives of the Tangguh partners.
+The signing was witnessed by Anja-Isabel Dotzenrath, bp EVP gas & low carbon energy.

 “We would like to thank the Government of Indonesia, especially the Ministry of Energy and Mineral Resources and SKK Migas, for their continued support for this key project.
 We look forward to continuing to work with Indonesia and our partners for many years to come.”